kmfu/kmfu.github.io/_pages/about.md

 Biography
 -----
 Kaiming (Kimi) Fu is a fifth-year doctoral student in the Electrical and Computer Engineering at the University of California, Davis.
 He is working with guidance from Prof. [Stavros G. Vougioukas](https://faculty.engineering.ucdavis.edu/vougioukas/research/lab-members/) and Prof. [Brian N. Bailey](https://baileylab.ucdavis.edu/people/index.html).
 Before joining UC Davis, he received the M.S. degree in Mechanical Engineering from Purdue University in West Lafayette, Indiana.
 His research is interdisciplinary, incorporating his expertise in engineering and computer science to focus on agricultural robotics and computer vision.
-His research interest includes:
+His research interests include:
 * Simulation Design and Optimization for Robotics, along with Conducting Interference Analysis using CUDA and Voxel Technology.
 * Enhancing Object Detection in Complex Lighting with Multispectral Synthetic Data and Deep Learning.
 * Exploring Diverse Applications of [Helios](https://baileylab.ucdavis.edu/software/helios/index.html) (A Versatile Modeling Framework).